 Gooseberries are a gardener’s friend.
 Even a neglectful gardener with little time or effort to lavish can be assured of a reasonable crop of gooseberries.
-And, of course, a gooseberry bush will repay more attention with an even better crop of deliciously juicy fruits.
+And, of course, growing gooseberries will repay more attention with an even better crop of deliciously juicy fruits.

 Today the Egton Bridge Old Gooseberry Society still hosts an annual gooseberry show, which is the highlight of the year for dedicated gooseberry growers.

-A gooseberry bush is undemanding.
-Although it prefers a well-drained loam it will flourish in almost any soil, and doesn’t mind which direction it faces (dessert gooseberry bushes being an exception to this rule as they like a sunny aspect).
+A gooseberry bush is very easy to grow.
+Although it prefers a well drained loam, it will flourish in almost any soil, and doesn’t mind which direction it faces.
+Dessert gooseberry bushes are an exception to this rule as they like a sunny postion.

 - Mulch annually with manure or a good compost.